Tampa Extradition Lawyer

 State and Federal Extradition Laws

-• A valid arrest warrant must be issued
+- A valid arrest warrant must be issued

-• The state requesting extradition must issue a formal written request
+- The state requesting extradition must issue a formal written request

-• The fugitive in question must have their due process rights protected, including the right to a lawyer
+- The fugitive in question must have their due process rights protected, including the right to a lawyer

-• The court must conduct a hearing to determine if there is evidence to support extradition
+- The court must conduct a hearing to determine if there is evidence to support extradition

-• The state requesting the extradition must extradite the person within 30 days after the hearing/request has been granted
+- The state requesting the extradition must extradite the person within 30 days after the hearing/request has been granted

-International extradition is different, and frequently more complicated, than interstate extradition.
+International extradition is different, and frequently more complicated than interstate extradition.
 The process is regulated by treaty and conducted between the Federal Government of the United States and the government of a foreign country.
-Generally under United States law (18 U.S.C. § 3184), extradition may be granted only pursuant to a treaty.
+Generally under United States law (18 U.S.C. § 3184), extradition may be granted only according to a treaty.
 Therefore, if no treaty is in place with a particular country, an individual in that country may be beyond the reach of law enforcement.
 If the fugitive travels outside the country from which he or she is not extraditable, it may be possible to request his or her extradition from another country.
 This method is often used for fugitives who are citizens in their country of refuge.
 Some countries, however, will not permit extradition if the defendant has been lured into their territory.

 However, some countries grant extradition without a treaty.
 Every such country requires an offer of reciprocity when extradition is accorded in the absence of a treaty.
 The United States will extradite, without regard to the existence of a treaty, persons (other than citizens, nationals or permanent residents of the United States), who have committed crimes of violence against nationals of the United States in foreign countries.
 A list of countries with which the United States has an extradition treaty relationship can be found in the Federal Criminal Code and Rules.

-The request for extradition is made by diplomatic note prepared by the Department of State and transmitted to the foreign government through diplomatic channels.
+The extradition request is made by a diplomatic note prepared by the Department of State and transmitted to the foreign government through diplomatic channels.
 It must be accompanied by the documents specified in the treaty.
 The Department of State will send the extradition documents and the translation to the American Embassy in the foreign country, which will present them under cover of a diplomatic note formally requesting extradition to the appropriate agency of the foreign government, usually the foreign ministry.
 The request and supporting documents are then forwarded to the court or other body responsible for determining whether the requirements of the treaty and the country’s domestic law have been met.

-Although treaties are different, all generally require the following documents in support of the request for extradition: an affidavit from the prosecutor explaining the facts of the case; copies of the statutes alleged to have been violated and the statute of limitations; certified copies of the arrest warrant and complaint or indictment; evidence (usually affidavits) establishing that the crime was committed, including evidence to establish the defendant’s identity; and if the fugitive has been convicted, a certified copy of the order of judgment and committal establishing the conviction, an affidavit stating the sentence was not or was only partially served and the amount of time remaining to be served, and evidence concerning identity.
+Although treaties are different, all generally require the following documents in support of the extradition request: an affidavit from the prosecutor explaining the facts of the case; copies of the statutes alleged to have been violated and the statute of limitations; certified copies of the arrest warrant and complaint or indictment; evidence (usually affidavits) establishing that the crime was committed, including evidence to establish the defendant’s identity; and if the fugitive has been convicted, a certified copy of the order of judgment and committal establishing the conviction, an affidavit stating the sentence was not or was only partially served and the amount of time remaining to be served, and evidence concerning identity.

 In general, a foreign government’s decision on a United States extradition request is based on the request itself and any evidence presented by the fugitive.
 Every extradition treaty limits extradition to certain offenses.
-Also, extradition treaties restrict prosecution or punishment of the fugitive to the offense for which extradition was granted.
+Also, extradition treaties restrict the prosecution or punishment of the fugitive to the offense for which extradition was granted.
 This limitation is referred to as the Rule of Specialty.

-The Department of State reviews foreign extradition demands to identify any potential foreign policy problems and to ensure that there is a treaty in force between the United States and the country making the request, that the crime or crimes are extraditable offenses, and that the supporting documents are properly certified in accordance with 18 U.S.C. § 3190.
+The Department of State reviews foreign extradition demands to identify any potential foreign policy problems and to ensure that there is a treaty in force between the United States and the country making the request, that the crime or crimes are extraditable offenses, and that the supporting documents are properly certified by 18 U.S.C. § 3190.
 If the request is in proper order, an attorney in the State Department’s Office of the Legal Adviser prepares a certificate attesting to the existence of the treaty, etc., and forwards it with the original request to the Office of International Affairs.

 The order following the extradition hearing is not appealable, but the fugitive may petition for a writ of habeas corpus as soon as the order is issued.
 The district court’s decision on the writ is subject to appeal, and the extradition may be stayed if the court so orders.